-If it would cost less than $100 or so to fix a problem, don't waste your time asking the seller to fix it.
+If it would cost less than $100 to fix a problem, don't waste your time asking the seller to fix it.
 All this kind of nitpicking does is drive up the overall cost of repairs and annoy the seller.
 Instead, just make a note of the small things you would like fixed and complete the repairs yourself after closing.

-External Buildings Repairs
+External Building Repairs